Kiahhickson/tictactoe/README.md

 I made Joel a thank you gif(t)...
 I hope he likes it.

 On reflection - this wasn't too easy for me and I definitely focused more on the HTML/ CSS components on this project.
 It may not be the best - code wise but it is pretty :).

+UPDATE

+***I have now included sound elements to my 'win', 'draw' and 'lose' alerts as at 27th November 2015.
+Angie NG showed me how simple the code was and Jack helped me find the instructions on MDN and Github.

 - Kiah.